reflectoring/reflectoring.github.io/_posts/2021-11-29-java-release-notes.md

 }
 ```
 We have our custom exception class that we will throw whenever a user tries to do something that the user is not allowed.
 Our annotations to this class say that we want to notify two emails when code throws this exception.

-Please note that this is the mock annotation just for demonstration purposes.
-This annotation will not work without correct implmentation.

 To read more about repeating annotations please refer to the [docs](https://docs.oracle.com/javase/tutorial/java/annotations/repeating.html).